jeromeetienne/better.js/contribs/jsdoc2betterjs/docs/analysis-slides/slides.md

 ### Plain old javascript

-* jsdoced.js is actually valid javascript
+* all code is actually valid javascript
-* no tool chain to change
 * no new language to learn
-* no compilation

 --